da5nsy/ReproducibleResearch/episodes/step4Doco.md

 Starting can be as simple as opening a word document and starting to type.

 Your institute may have eLabNotebooks available, a cloud platform or similar available.
-You can even just have a text file that you store in the same place as your data.
+You can even just have a text file or word document that you store in the same place as your data.

 You may want to share it with your supervisor or trusted colleague, or just keep it to yourself.